 The scenery and landscape of Costa Rica is remarkable.
 With crater lakes, waterfalls, lush rainforests, volcano backdrops, misty cloud forests, and beautiful beaches, Costa Rica makes a fantastic tropical getaway for an adventurous vacation or simply a relaxed escape from a busy life.

+There are a few recommended lodges to enjoy Costa Rica’s rainforest.
 You can explore the marine environment to enjoy turtles, whales, and dolphins on cruises and tours in coastal waters and walk the diverse rainforests and protected areas.
 Wildlife you’re likely to find in the surrounding rainforests includes several different monkeys, beautiful butterflies, colorful parrots, toucans, and the iconic tree frogs.

 For a comfortable stay and base to explore the country, you can enjoy some incredible coastal rainforest lodges for amazing views and guided tours into the tropical rainforest.
 Here you will savor delicious food, relaxing spa treatments, and explore the surroundings for its diversity of animals and plants.